godalming123/tinytile/readme.md

 	- meson
   - pango
   - cairo
-  - alacritty (recomended but not techinically necersarry)
+  - alacritty (recommended but not techinically necersarry)

 EG for arch:
 ```